napix/NapixServer/docs/auth.rst

 By default, the protocol requires that the users signs his request with an HMAC signature unique to each request.

-When a Napix Server recieve a request, its checks that the values signed by the user correspond to the actual request parameters, then it submits the request to its Napix Server.
+When a Napix Server receive a request, its checks that the values signed by the user correspond to the actual request parameters, then it submits the request to its Napix Server.

 The host